 BizAngel Network - Business Angel Network.
 Intelligence is broken down into 9 different types, also called the 9 domains of intelligence.

-Confirmation bias.
-Confirmation bias, also called confirmatory bias or myside bias,[Note 1] is the tendency to search for, interpret, favor, and recall information in a way that confirms one's preexisting beliefs or hypotheses, while giving disproportionately less consideration to alternative possibilities.
-It is a type of cognitive bias and a systematic error of inductive reasoning.
+Tendency of people to favor information that confirms or strengthens their beliefs or hypotheses Confirmation bias is the tendency to search for, interpret, favor, and recall information in a way that confirms or strengthens one's prior personal beliefs or hypotheses.
+It is a type of cognitive bias.

 People display this bias when they gather or remember information selectively, or when they interpret it in a biased way.
-The effect is stronger for emotionally charged issues and for deeply entrenched beliefs.
+The effect is stronger for desired outcomes, for emotionally charged issues, and for deeply-entrenched beliefs.
 People also tend to interpret ambiguous evidence as supporting their existing position.
 Special pleading.
 This article is about the informal fallacy.

 For example, an advertisement may use a weasel phrase such as "up to 50% off on all products".
 This is misleading because the audience is invited to imagine many items reduced by the proclaimed 50%, but the words taken literally mean only that no discount will exceed 50%, and in extreme misrepresentation, the advertiser need not reduce any prices, which would still be consistent with the wording of the advertisement, since "up to 50" most literally means "any number less than or equal to 50".
 BPS Occupational Digest.
 Regression toward the mean.
 In statistics , regression toward (or to ) the mean is the phenomenon that if a variable is extreme on its first measurement, it will tend to be closer to the average on its second measurement—and, paradoxically, if it is extreme on its second measurement, it will tend to have been closer to the average on its first. [ 1 ] [ 2 ] [ 3 ] To avoid making wrong inferences, regression toward the mean must be considered when designing scientific experiments and interpreting data.

 The conditions under which regression toward the mean occurs depend on the way the term is mathematically defined.
 Sir Francis Galton first observed the phenomenon in the context of simple linear regression of data points.
 However, a less restrictive approach is possible.
 Regression towards the mean can be defined for any bivariate distribution with identical marginal distributions .
 Two such definitions exist. [ 4 ] One definition accords closely with the common usage of the term “regression towards the mean”.